AI Website Generation Economics: What Agencies Should Know

 The Bottom Line for Agencies

-If you’re evaluating AI website builders for agency use, ask them this question: “What does it cost you to generate one site?”
-If they can’t answer with real numbers, they haven’t built the instrumentation to know.
+If you’re evaluating AI website builders for agency use, ask them this: “Do you track what it costs to generate each site?”
+If they can’t answer confidently, they haven’t built the instrumentation to optimize quality and cost together.
+That matters more than any specific dollar figure.

-Want to see the cost breakdown for your specific use case?
-Generate a test site at webzum.com and we’ll share the per-step cost data.
+Want to see the quality for yourself?
+Generate a test site at webzum.com and judge the output.